remorses/xmlize/README.md

 ### React Element

-xmlx render function accepts any React element as jsx argument.
-It helps you to use the xmlx in React projects without extra config.
+xmlize render function accepts any React element as jsx argument.
+It helps you to use the xmlize in React projects without extra config.

 **Pros:**

 - No extra config is required
-- it can be used xmlx and React in the same file
+- it can be used xmlize and React in the same file

 **Cons:**